rascalmicro/rascal-www/_posts/2010-11-20-building-a-custom-AT91-bootloader-with-at91bootstrap.markdown

 The documentation provided by Atmel is a little weak, containing aspiring sentences like, "By default, this array contains only one line whose all data is C precompilator defines." ("Precompilator" is almost a word in French; I think a lot of the work for the AT91 chips happens at [the Atmel office just west of Versailles, France][3] (you can just make out the Atmel logo on the sign).)

 To build the bootloader, I used the [2010q1 release of the CodeSourcery arm-none-eabi toolchain][4].
-The "none" means that the binary is being built for use with an operating system; the "eabi" means that the executable will use the [standard compilation conventions][5] for ARM processors.
+The "none" means that the binary is being built for use without an operating system; the "eabi" means that the executable will use the [standard compilation conventions][5] for ARM processors.

 ## The build command ##